Roger Carter (racing driver): Team ownership

 Carter owned and operated a team in the ARCA Racing Series named Carter 2 Motorsports with his wife Dana from 2006 to 2015, and primarily ran in Dodges driven by a multitude of drivers such as Bobby Hamilton Jr., Nick Tucker, Carl Long, Dominick Casola, Larry Barford Jr., and others.

 In 2011, the team would run under the name Carter/Eminem Motorsports, supposedly a partnership with American rapper Eminem, who would be providing additional funding, although no other details were released during that time.

 In 2014, the team had announced that former NASCAR driver Bobby Hamilton Jr. would drive for them full time in the No. 40, although they would mutually agree to split before the first race.
 Despite this, they would team up again for 2015, originally planning for Hamilton Jr. to run full-time in the No. 97, although Hamilton Jr. would depart the team after the tenth round at Chicagoland Speedway.

-In 2022, Carter and Mike Affarano announced that they would run two races in the Camping World Truck Series season in a Chevrolet, although they would not make an attempt during the season, as their truck, which Carter claimed was a "brand new Ronnie Hopkins" truck, the body style was a 2014-15 spec truck, which had been barred from competition a few years prior.
+In 2022, Carter and Mike Affarano announced that they would run two races in the Camping World Truck Series season in a Chevrolet, although they would not make an attempt during the season, as their truck, which Carter claimed was a "brand new Ronnie Hopkins" truck, had a body style of a 2014-15 spec truck, which had been barred from competition a few years prior.

 Legal issues

 In 2015, it was reported that Carter had an arrest warrant issued to him and wife Dana Upright Royal for tax evasion; both were later arrested in August later that year.
 When Carter initially announced his intentions for his team to return to the ARCA series in 2016, it was revealed that Carter had been banned from competition due to his outstanding warrants.

 In 2019, both Carters would be sentenced to two to fifteen years in prison in Michigan for operating a fake RV business front and committing fraud.

+While out on probation in April 2024, Carter was assigned to pickup and complete a car from Kimmel Racing for the family of Brandon McKenzie, who previously competed in two ARCA races for Carter in 2015.
+Somewhere over the course of the summer, Carter claimed to have lost the car around Crete, Illinois.

+On July 29th 2024, Carter was arrested on a Parole Violation 'placeholder charge' while investigators from North Carolina, Indiana, Virginia, and Michigan pooled together their information.
+Carter was processed and tucked away at the Ingham County Command Post at the Cedar St. Jail and is expected to be interviewed by several agencies.

+As of August 5th 2024, there was an active $5,000 reward for information on the stolen racecar.
+On September 16, a farmer near Crete ILL discovered the red chassis ditched in a cornfield and immediately called the Kankakee Police Department.
+About 48 hours later, the missing Yates Engine and transmission were discovered in a nearby storage locker.